CKCHDX/ASIS/README.md

 1. Face Detection: The system uses a pre-trained model to detect faces in the video feed.
 It converts each frame to grayscale and identifies faces using the Haar Cascade algorithm.
 When a face is detected, it draws a box around the person’s face, making it easy to track individuals of interest.

 2. Hostile Object Detection: The system is equipped to identify dangerous objects like knives and guns.
-Using a deep learning model (YOLOv7-tiny) together with our own custom model (ASSIST-CCC), it analyzes frames from the video to find objects that match these categories.
+Using a deep learning model (YOLOv7-tiny) together with our own custom model (ASSIST-VCD), it analyzes frames from the video to find objects that match these categories.
 Once a weapon is detected, the system highlights it with a red bounding box, alerting security personnel to a potential threat.

 3. Human Detection: To monitor the presence of people in the area, the system uses another YOLOv7-tiny model, which is specifically trained to detect humans.
 It identifies individuals in the video and outlines them with a box, helping the system keep track of everyone within the monitored space.